wp-plugins/wordpress-seo/readme.txt

 	* If you're a Woothemes user and you activate WordPress SEO, the "use 3rd party plugins data" checkbox will be checked on upon activation.
 	* Non front page blog pages now have a title template: `%%title%% %%page%% - %%sitename%%` if they don't have a specific SEO title and there is no page template.
 	* Pinging search engines on post of new content now moved to cron to prevent lag.
+	* Only embed images in the XML sitemap that match the main domain, subdomains should not matter but images from other domains are now ignored.
 * API Improvements:
 	* Added a filter to allow adding URLs to specific XML sitemaps, see [this thread](http://wordpress.org/support/topic/plugin-wordpress-seo-by-yoast-how-to-add-a-non-wordpress-page-to-the-sitemap).
 The filter is `wpseo_sitemap_<$post_type>_content`.
 	* Added a filter for the meta keywords, `wpseo_metakey`.
 	* Added a filter to allow disabling `rel="next"` and `rel="prev"` links, use `wpseo_<prev|next>_rel_link`.
+	* Added a filter `wpseo_xml_sitemap_img_src` to allow changing the hostname of images, most common use case is to force them to the CDN.
 	* See the new [WordPress SEO API docs](http://yoast.com/wordpress/seo/api-docs/).

 = 1.1.9 =